Unboxed-Software/solana-course/content/solana-nft.md

 ![Gif of Whitelist Mint](../assets/solana-nft-whitelist-mint.gif)

-Go ahead and mint out the Candy Machine from a wallet with the whitelist token until you see the following:
+Go ahead and mint out the candy machine from a wallet with the whitelist token until you see the following:

 ![Screenshot of Sold Out UI](../assets/solana-nft-sold-out.png)

 ### 10. Withdraw Rent

-Now that our Candy Machine is fully minted, the rent used for the Candy Machine can be retrieved by running the `withdraw` command.
-You'll need to replace `<candy_machine_id>` with the address of the Candy Machine from `devnet-example.json` before running the command below.
+Now that our candy machine is fully minted, the rent used for the candy machine can be retrieved by running the `withdraw` command.
+You'll need to replace `<candy_machine_id>` with the address of the candy machine from `devnet-example.json` before running the command below.

 ```sh
 ts-node metaplex/js/packages/cli/src/candy-machine-v2-cli.ts withdraw <candy_machine_id> \